 Today, Paul is no longer a stranger in Nashville, nor is he a stranger to himself.
-Upon completing the album, he debuted his new material live for the first time in town, and, despite not having a record commercially available at the time, he sold out the club in his adopted hometown of Music City.
 Looking back on the powerful journey represented by Modern Hearts, Paul says: “Making this record saved my life.
 I regained my confidence and my sense of self through the process.
 But what has made the journey worthwhile is having other people reach out to tell me that listening to these songs has helped them through a similar situation.
 For an artist, there’s no better feeling than sharing emotions and helping people find strength and clarity through your music.
 That’s the real prize.”

 Modern Hearts is set for a late summer/early fall of 2017 release.